eXpServer/expserver.github.io/docs/roadmap/phase-1/index.md

 Thus, from this phase onwards,

-- High importance is given to proper memory management.
-If memory is allocated, it has to be freed after its use.
+- If memory is allocated, it has to be freed after its use.
 - Errors from any function calls should be handled properly
-- To help with debugging and understanding the order of function invocations, we will be thoroughly logging messages throughout the code using the provided `xps_logger` utility.
-Read about and get the source code for `xps_logger` [here](/guides/references/xps_logger).
+- To help with debugging and understanding the order of function invocations, we will be logging messages throughout the code using the provided `xps_logger` utility.
+Read about it and get the source code for `xps_logger` [here](/guides/references/xps_logger).

 ::: tip
 Third-party tools such as [Valgrind](https://en.wikipedia.org/wiki/Valgrind) can help to find any memory leaks in the application we write.